Walmart's Flipkart to add free movies, videos streaming to its app

 “Most consumers’ first touch point with the internet is through online video content and statistics suggest that video content and entertainment play a key role in bridging the gap for consumers to come online and experience ecommerce,” a company spokeswoman told Reuters by phone.

-Flipkart, based in the southern city of Bengaluru, said it would offer movies, short videos and web series on its app, but added it won’t venture into original content right now.
+Flipkart, based in Bengaluru, said it would offer movies, short videos and web series on its app, but added it won’t venture into original content right now.

 Access to affordable smartphones and cheap internet has made India a growth market for online streaming companies.
 Locked in a pitched battle for market share in the country, ecommerce firms are looking past bigger cities like Mumbai, New Delhi and Bengaluru for the next wave of growth.